Banach's Indicatrix Reloaded: Results

 \section{Results}

-To say anything concrete, we need to establish some notation.
+First we establish some notation.
 For fixed $y$, define the \emph{superlevel} set $E_y=\{x:f(x)>y\}$.
 Since $f$ is continuous and 1-periodic, $E_y$ is actually an open subset of the unit circle.
 We typically identify the circle with the interval $[0,1)$ having its endpoints ``glued".
-By a standard theorem $E_y$ is at most a countable union, $\bigcup_k I_{y,k}$, of disjoint open intervals (arcs), $I_{y,k}$.
+By a standard theorem, $E_y$ is at most a countable union, $\bigcup_k I_{y,k}$, of disjoint open intervals (arcs), $I_{y,k}$.
+Throughout, $l_{y,k}$ refers to the length of the intervals $I_{y,k}$ in $E_y$.

 {\sc Garsia--Sawyer} \cite[p.\,589]{Garsia:1964ss} introduced the function $N(E_y)$ which counts the number of intervals in this collection.
-The indicatrices, $n(y)$ and $N(E_y)$, are virtually equivalent since $n(y)=2N(E_y)$ for almost every $y\in[0,1]$, \cite[p.\,595]{Garsia:1964ss}.
-Throughout, $l_{y,k}$ refers to the length of the component interval $I_{y,k}$ in $E_y$.
+The indicatrices, $n(y)$ and $N(E_y)$, are virtually equivalent since $n(y)=2N(E_y)$ for almost every $y\in[0,1]$ as shown in \cite[p.\,595]{Garsia:1964ss}.
+We switch between the two without much ado.

 Our generalization of \eqref{eqn:GS1} and \eqref{eqn:GS2} involves a certain class of functions.
-We have not seen this class singled out in the literature, but they appear to be related to the ``gauge functions" used in defining generalized Hausdorff measures.
+To our knowledge, this class has not been singled out in the literature, but it appears related to the ``gauge functions" which define Hausdorff measures.